DragonJoker/Ashes/README.md

 =====
 Ashes is a drop-in replacement or ICD to Vulkan.
 It allows to write Vulkan code, and to select the rendering API that will be used.
+It also comes with ashespp, a C++ wrapper for Vulkan.
 To build it, you can use CMake.

 ## Renderers available